 Figure 1.
 Research Stages

 The data collection technique used in this study was a qualitative descriptive method.
-The aim of this descriptive method is to describe and explain the potential of local foods as alternative food sources in disaster-affected areas.
+The aim of this descriptive method is to describe and explain the potential of some local foods as alternative food sources in disaster-affected areas.
 The types of data used in this study consisted of both secondary and primary data.
 Secondary data were obtained from literature studies and regional potential records, while primary data were collected through direct field observations.
 The data were analyzed descriptively with the aim of describing the research objects based on the information obtained.

 3. results and discussion